“Tanya Goodin’s new book is informative, alarming and galvanising.”

 Tanya is both a digital detox expert and a digital wellbeing expert and speaks at public events, in workplaces, and at schools and colleges on digital detox, digital wellbeing and tech-life balance.

-Tanya writes here on digital wellbeing, digital detox, Big Tech, screen-life balance, cybersafety, social media and mental health, persuasive tech, the attention economy and other topical issues related to the digital world.
+Tanya writes here on digital wellbeing, digital detox, Big Tech, screen-life balance, cybersafety, AI, social media and mental health, persuasive tech, the attention economy and other topical issues related to the digital world.

 If you’re one of the app’s 1 billion active users you might have wondered why TikTok is so hard to put down?
 It’s designed that way.

 Imagine being on a Zoom call and the person the other end is getting real-time indications that you’re bored, annoyed, or even lying – that’s the promise of ’emotion AI’.

 Should we be worried that we can tell a computer-generated image of a human face from the real thing less than half the time?